Yahya-rabii/Web-Scraper-fx/README.md

 3. Click the "Scrape" button to scrape the website.
 4. The results will be saved to a file named output.txt in the project directory.

-## Note: This application is currently set up to scrape product information from the website [jumia](https://www.jumia.com.tn/ordinateurs-tablettes-ordinateurs-portables-traditionnels/)
+## Note: This application is currently set up to scrape product information from this website [jumia](https://www.jumia.com.tn/ordinateurs-tablettes-ordinateurs-portables-traditionnels/)

-You can modify the WebScraper class to scrape product information from a different website.
-Requirements
+## Prerequisites
+   ### To run this application, you must have the following installed on your computer:
+      JDK 8 or later

-Java 8 or later that includes JavaFX
+      JavaFX SDK 8 or later

 ## Notes

+   You can modify the WebScraper class and change the css selectors to scrape product information from a different website.
    If you encounter the error "fx:deploy is not available in this JDK", you will need to switch to a JDK that includes JavaFX.
    To change the background color, text color, or center the button, modify the CSS code in the style.css file.
    You can modify the GUI layout by modifying the code in the WebScraperGUI class.

+# This application is intended for educational purposes only.
+Scraping data from websites without their permission may violate their terms of service and could potentially be illegal in some cases.
+Use this application at your own risk.